FIRE RISK ASSESSMENT

 A review of fire risk assessment must be undertaken if alterations to a building or refurbishment occured

-WE ARE EXPERTS IN FIRE RISK ASSESSMENTS FOR:
+WE ARE EXPERTS IN RESIDENTIAL AND COMMERCIAL FIRE RISK ASSESSMENT

 Sleeping Accommodation